gaborcselle/jsonl-gazelle/README.md

 - [X] Table view: Insert rows with AI: Right-click on the row header, then choose how many of the previous rows to feed it (default to 10), and a prompt dialog that defaults to "generate more like these, but make it different from the lines below"
 - [X] Settings: A settings dialog to enter your OpenAI key and select a model (default to gpt-4.1-mini) for the above AI features
 - [X] Pretty print view: Insert before and after
-- [ ] Pretty print view: Resolve the layouting bug where the lines initially briefly appear in a container that's too small
-- [ ] Pretty print view: Resolve the selection bug which unselects the current row first and requires a second click to select the row you wanted to selet
-- [ ] Raw view: Allow editing the raw view
+- [X] Raw view: Allow editing the raw view
-- [ ] Raw view: Add JSON syntax highlighting
+- [X] Raw view: Add JSON syntax highlighting
-- [ ] Find / Replace: Implement great Find / Replace / Replace All with Regex option and highlighting
-- [ ] Large files: Generate a file with `generate-large.js`, loading fails above 100 MB with "Assertion Failed: Argument is `undefined` or `null`."
-- [ ] Split codebase: Figure out how to split into separate files, maybe one per view?

 ## License